Elderly Minnesota Man Accused of Stabbing Illinois Teen Over 35 Times in 1972 Attempts to Leave Jail While Awaiting Trial

-Barry Lee Whelpley, of Mounds View, Minnesota, was taken into custody in late spring 2021 and accused of the then-nearly 50-year-old killing of 15-year-old Julie Ann Hanson, according to Naperville police.
+Barry Lee Whelpley, of Mounds View, Minnesota, was taken into custody in late spring 2021 and accused of the killing of 15-year-old Julie Ann Hanson, according to Naperville police.

 On July 8, 1972, Hanson went missing in Naperville, Illinois.
 Later that day, her body was found in a field.
 Police also recovered the bike she was riding at the time to go to her brother's baseball game.
 She had suffered over 35 stab wounds.

-Detectives continued to work the case over the decades but were never able to name a suspect until genetic genealogy allegedly led to Whelpley, according to police.
+Detectives continued to work the case over the decades, but they were unsuccessful in identifying a suspect until genetic genealogy recently led investigators to Whelpley, police said.

-According to authorities, the suspect was 27 years old and lived within a mile of the victim’s home in Naperville when she died.
+According to authorities, the suspect was 27 years old and lived within a mile of the victim’s home in Naperville when she was murdered.

-“This horrific crime has haunted this family, this community and this department for 49 years,” Naperville Police Chief Robert Marshall said of the longtime investigation and resulting charges.
+“This horrific crime has haunted this family, this community and this department for 49 years,” Naperville Police Chief Robert Marshall said of the longtime investigation when charges were brought against Whelpley.

 Become a Front Page Detective